 True healthcare leaders do not believe they are superior to others.
 Instead, they understand their team’s inner workings and value everyone’s contribution.
 Leaders admit when they don’t have all the answers, demonstrating respect and genuine appreciation for their colleagues by asking questions and listening to their perspectives.
 This trust and respect is reciprocated by their team members.

-Innovative leadership focuses on how to succeed in the face of unpredictability and how to create an environment that is conducive to innovation in a healthcare organization.
-Creative leadership begins with ingenious thinking.
+Innovative leadership focuses on how to succeed in the face of unpredictability.
+Creative leadership begins with ingenious thinking, with the best leaders using available tools and software, such as learning and development software, to help employees advance in their organization and become the very best version of themselves.
 In the context of healthcare leadership, innovative thinking focuses on how to deal with unknown factors and unpredictability.
 Innovative thinking does not rely on previous experiences, nor does it attempt to separate right from wrong.
 Instead, it envisions lofty goals and plans to achieve them through various means.

 Leaders understand the underlying emotions that affect their team members and care for them as individuals, assisting them in managing troubling feelings so they can focus their energy on providing excellent care to patients and other service users.